 Jeff believes that p because the world is as he says it is.
 The world causes him to believe or say that p in a causal-kind-of-a-way.
 Indeed this almost has the appearance of being some kind of isomorphic relation between the world and what we say or believe about it.
-(It's a little like a contemporary version of early Wittgenstein’s ‘picture theory’ in which atomic propositions isomorphically matched - or pictured - atomic facts in the world.)
 It's no surprise, then, that Stroud concludes by saying that the “adequacy of any such 'causal' account of knowledge is still questionable at best”.

 Because of everything that's just been said about Stroud’s account (i.e., that we essentially loose the world on Quine’s alternative), then we must also accept “that countless 'theories' could be 'projected' from the sensory impacts we receive”.
 That's no surprise because Quine admitted this himself.
-As he's is well known for have said: All theory is underdetermined by the sensory evidence.
+As he's well known for having said the following: All theory is underdetermined by the sensory evidence.
 (That's also part of the story of ontological relativity, the indeterminacy of meaning and the inscrutability of reference.)
 That's why we must employ ‘pragmatic’ requirements and judgements when it come to theory-choice.
 Stroud puts this less positively.
 He says that because of this theory-pluralism (or theory-liberalism),

 “if we do happen to accept one such 'theory' it could not be because of any objectively discoverable superiority it enjoys over it competitors”.